batteries-included/batteries-included/static/src/content/doc/how-it-works.md

   exposing sensitive information.
-- **Network Isolation**: Batteries are organized into logical namespaces (e.g., `battery-data`, `battery-monitoring`) to provide network isolation and access control.
-This helps maintain security while still allowing controlled communication between batteries.
+- **Network Isolation**: Batteries are organized into logical namespaces (e.g., `battery-data`, `battery-monitoring`) to provide network isolation and access control, helping maintain security while allowing controlled communication between batteries.
+Istio service mesh is used to implement sophisticated network policies and traffic management between these namespaces.
+When the Certificate Authority battery is installed, the system automatically configures full mTLS with a local auditable certificate chain, providing encrypted communication between services and strong authentication.

-This automated dependency management removes much of the complexity traditionally associated with integrating different software components, making it easier for users to build complex systems without deep expertise in each component.
+By removing much of the complexity traditionally associated with integrating different software components, it becomes easier for users to build complex systems without deep expertise in each component.

 ## Snapshot and Apply Pattern